simonschmalfeld/simonschmalfeld/README.md

 - 👋 Hi, I’m @simonschmalfeld
-- 👀 I’m interested in frontend development, mobile apps and creative coding.
+- 👀 I’m interested in frontend development, mobile apps and creative coding
-- 🌱 I’m currently learning how to create interactive experiences using JavaScript.
+- 🌱 I’m currently learning how to create interactive experiences using JavaScript
-- 📫 Check out my Instagram profile for more creative stuff: instagram.com/realbrogrammer/
+- 📫 Check out my [Instagram profile](https://www.instagram.com/realbrogrammer/) for more creative stuff

 <!---
 simonschmalfeld/simonschmalfeld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.